8 Niche Accessories Brand Success Stories

 -> Marketing ideas for a niche accessories brand

 -> Niche accessories brand names

 -> Niche accessories brand tips

 4. AGood Company ($2.64M/year)

-Anders Ankarlid (from Stockholm, Stockholm County, Sweden) started AGood Company almost 4 years ago.
+Anders Ankarlid (from Stockholm, Stockholm County, Sweden) started AGood Company about 4 years ago.

 Hello!
 My name is Anders Ankarlid and I am the founder and CEO of Agood Company, a sustainable and social impact startup founded in Stockholm, Sweden.
 As an ethical online retailer, we sell elegant, everyday products in sustainable materials.

 Me together with the farmer that grows the linseed (waste) used in our mobile cases